-Townview Foods Limited, the main component of our commodity division, which we purchased in October 2012 contributed £376,000 (2014: £501,000).
-The performance in 2015 was impacted by one off costs of £110,000 in respect of legal disputes they were resolved during the year.
+Townview Foods Limited, the main component of our commodity division, which we purchased in October 2012 contributed £556,000 (2015: £376,000).
+Increased turnover at lower margins helped to improve the contruibution.

-The North West cold store division which comprises of the freehold sites at Wrexham and Birmingham, performed below 2014 levels.
-This was mainly due to issues at one of our main customers plants which reduced the amount of product into our Birmingham site.
-These issues have now been rectified.
+The North West cold store division which comprises the freehold sites at Wrexham and Birmingham performed well in 2016.
+This was mainly as a result of growth in exports of pig meat to China.

-The South East Cold Stores, which comprises of the sites at Bury St. Edmunds (freehold), Braintree (leasehold), Gillingham (leasehold) and East Kent (leasehold) performed on par with 2014.
+The South East division, which comprises the sites at Bury St. Edmunds (freehold), Braintree (leasehold), Gillingham (long term leasehold at a peppercorn rent) and East Kent (leasehold) performed below last year, reflecting the short term costs of preparing for a new longer term contracted customer.

-Across our two temperature controlled divisions the number of pallets into our stores decreased by 13%, blast freezing volumes increased 12% and our closing customer stocks increased 1%.
+Across our two temperature controlled divisions the number of pallets into our stores increased by 9%, blast freezing volumes increased 18% and our closing customer stocks decreased by 7%.

-Details of the Group's subsidiary undertakings are set out in Note 29 to the financial statements.
+Details of the Group's subsidiary undertakings are set out in Note 28 to the financial statements.

-Further commentaries on the Group's development and performance, including the principal risks and uncertainties facing the business, are contained in the Chairman's Statement and the Financial Review on pages 6 to 7.
+Further commentaries on the Group's development and performance, including the principal risks and uncertainties facing the business, are contained in the Chairman's Statement and the Financial Review on pages 3 to 7.